 Whatever brings you to Glendale, Arizona – be it work, play, retirement, or just a change of scenery – you’ll be happy you made the transition.
 Nestled in the western part of the Valley of the Sun, you’ll have breathtaking views of the White Tanks Mountains and the most amazing sunsets you’ve ever seen.
 With Westgate Entertainment District, Xeriscape Botanical Gardens, the historic downtown, restored and preserved 19th-century ranches, festivals, the Summer Band Concert Series, and serious spectator sports, you’ll never be at a loss for things to do.

 The sports scene in Glendale is active and exciting.
 The University of Phoenix Stadium is home to the Arizona Cardinals, and this imposing building with the giant cardinal head also hosts the Fiesta Bowl every year.
 You can also watch an Arizona Coyotes hockey game at the Gila River Arena or head to Camelback Ranch and catch Chicago White Sox or Los Angeles Dodgers Spring Training games.
 If you prefer to participate in sports rather than watch them, you’ll also find no shortage of golf courses, parks, gyms, bike paths, and hiking trails to stay fit and entertained.
+So if you’re interested in making the transition, you can find the best moving companies in Glendale on this ranked list.

 Living in Glendale, AZ: What to Know Before Moving to Glendale